Honor System Rules

 - Other similar acts.

-Examples:- Intentionally, knowingly, or carelessly presenting the work of another as one’s own (i.e., without crediting the author or creator).
+20.1.2.2.5 PLAGIARISM: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit; intentionally, knowingly or carelessly presenting the work of another as one’s own without crediting the author or creator.

 - Failing to credit sources used in a work product in an attempt to pass off the work as one’s own.

 - Attempting to receive credit for work performed by another, including papers obtained in whole or in part from individuals or other sources.
 Students are permitted to use the services of a tutor (paid or unpaid), a professional editor, or the University Writing Center to assist them in completing assigned work, unless the instructor explicitly prohibits such assistance.
 If the student uses such services, the resulting product must be the original work of the student.
-Purchasing research reports, essays, lab reports, practice sets, or answers to assignments from any person or business are strictly prohibited.
+Purchasing or obtaining in any way research reports, essays, lab reports, practice sets, or answers to assignments from any person or business is strictly prohibited.
 Sale of such materials is a violation of both these rules and State law.

-- Failing to cite the World Wide Web, databases and other electronic resources if they are utilized in any way as resource material in an academic exercise.
+- Failing to cite internet sites, databases and other electronic resources if they are utilized in any way as resource material in an academic exercise.

 - Other similar acts.